iabbaali/TicTacToe/README.md

 # TicTacToe

-*A simple Tic Tac Toe game with time travel.*
+A simple Tic Tac Toe game with time travel
 ---
 ## Functionaities
 * [x] User can make a move (alternating between X and O)